Jamnic98/inventory-management-system/README.md

 # Inventory Management System

-> A M.E.R.N stack application for keeping track of items around the house in storage
+> A M.E.R.N stack application for keeping track of items.

 ## General Info

-This program was designed with the intention of being used in a home setting.
+This application was made with the intention of being used in a home, school or office type environment to be accessed by clients on the local network.

 Application features: